droid-solid/NexusProject/README.md

-## Cavista Task Management System
+## CT SYNCSPACE Management System by ResolveIQ

-Cavista Task Management System is a .NET web application designed to help managers and their colleagues efficiently manage tasks.
+CT SYNCSPACE Management System by ResolveIQ is a .NET web application designed to help managers and their colleagues efficiently manage tasks.
 The system enables users to create, assign, and track tasks, promoting better collaboration and productivity within teams.
 Users watching specific tasks receive push notifications for updates, ensuring everyone stays informed in real time.

 ### Features